slavabez/MapGenSimulation/README.md

 ## Javascript and Canvas Map Generator

 Some experimenting with Canvas and much maths.
-See at URL HERE
+See at [this url](https://slavabez.github.io/MapGenSimulation/)